 They were never taught, or have chosen to forget, that the Second Intifada was triggered by Ariel Sharon, who, as part of his Likud campaign for Prime Minister and trying to scuttle the delicate peace talks between Ehud Barak’s government and the PLO, muscled his way onto the Haram with a phalanx of 1,000 police officers and declared that it would forever remain under Jewish control.

 When Palestinians came to the Haram to protest, police killed the first four of the almost 7,000 Palestinians who would die during what became known as the Al-Aqsa Intifada.
-Mind the math: a more than 5 to 1 killed ratio, Arabs to Jews.
+Mind the math: a more than 5 to 1, Arabs to Jews, kill ratio.

 Even left wing secular millenials, known as hilonim, are afraid to swim against the right wing current.
 As one 20-something, the child of Oslo-era peace activists, told Stacey Gutkowski, Co-Director of the Centre for the Study of Divided Societies, King’s College London, “I’m kind of hopeless actually.
 I think we’re stuck. . . .
 We’re really numb. . . .
 Our life is too good, we have too much to lose.
 If you want to intern at the U.N., you don’t want to get caught at a protest and have a police file.
 We’re like, yeah, the occupation sucks, but fighting it is too risky.”